Updated March 5th, 2019

 You aren’t partnered with your lender, and thus do not need their permission to sell your home.

 That being said, the first step to selling your home should be to contact your lender and ask for the payoff price.
 They will give you the amount of money you still owe them for your house.
 This will help you price your home.

-From there, you’ll want to talk to a local real estate agent.
+From there, you’ll want to talk to a local Clever Partner Agent.
 They’ll be able to do the research and that will help you get the best price for your house.